A technical guide for marketplace sellers

 ❌ Tracking parameters

-❌ Expiring signatures
+❌ Expiring or signed URLs

-❌ Complex cache-busting strings
+❌ Dynamic cache-busting query strings

 Everything after ? can break ingestion unless it is extremely simple and permanent.